 Hundreds of years have passed since the Vietnamese adopted this region.
 Thousands of things have changed during wars and time that have passed.
 Maybe the space of a book would do this area justice, as there is so much history and spaces to explore.
 Therefore, I cannot fully convey the mystery, history, and beauty of this area in one article.
 Visit the Marble Mountains yourself, walk the steps and touch the stone walls of the ancient caves.
 You will understand more about this country that you travel, our people, and your inner peace, more than any words can attempt to describe.

-If you enjoyed reading this article and would like some more fun info about what to see during the various seasons, do and eat (and a bunch of interesting cafes!) in Da Nang, follow us at the Christina’s blog!
+If you enjoyed reading this article and would like some more fun info about what to see in Da Nang during the various seasons, do, and eat (and a bunch of interesting cafes!) in Da Nang, follow us at the Christina’s Blog!